pdlfs/deltafs-umbrella/README.md

 Download and build deltafs and its dependencies in a single step.

+### Requirements
-Requirements: a compiler with standard build tools ("make"), internet access to github.com, git, autotools, and cmake (3.0 or newer).
+A recent compiler with standard build tools ("make"), git, cmake (3.0 or newer), and optionally internet access to github.com.

 To build deltafs and install it in a directory (e.g. /tmp/deltafs):